Jenifer Benítez

-Jenifer Benítez Benítez (born 18 October 1988, in Las Palmas) is a Spanish diver.
+Jenifer Benítez Benítez (born 18 October 1988 in Las Palmas) is a Spanish diver.
 She competed in the 3 m springboard at the 2008 Summer Olympics and the 3 m springboard at the 2012 Summer Olympics.

 Her debut in the international level came at the 2006 European Junior Swimming Championships.
-Two years later she qualified for the 2008 European Swimming Championships and represented Spain at the 2008 Beijing Olympic Games on the 3-meter diving board, where she finished last in the preliminary round.
-In the 2011 World Swimming Championships she reached her best position, a 25th place.
+Two years later, she qualified for the 2008 European Swimming Championships and represented Spain at the 2008 Summer Olympics in Beijing, on the 3-meter diving board, where she finished last in the preliminary round.
+In the 2011 World Swimming Championships, she reached her best position at 25th place.

-At the London 2012 Olympic Games she repeated the same position in the preliminary round of the women's 3-metre diving board, with a performance that was hampered by a previous injury.
-The following year she participated in both the 2013 Universiade and the 2013 World Swimming Championships.
-In total she has been named best jumper in Spain four times.
+At the 2012 Summer Olympics in London, she repeated the same position in the preliminary round of the women's 3-metre diving board, with a performance that was hampered by a previous injury.
+The following year, she participated in both the 2013 Summer Universiade and the 2013 World Swimming Championships.
+In total, she has been named best jumper in Spain four times.

 She is currently a member of the Salinas Swimming Club in Las Palmas de Gran Canaria and has a degree in medicine.